-Note: If a tow truck accumulates more than 50,000 kilometers in a licensing period, a second safety standards certificate issued by an approved Ministry of Transportation Vehicle Inspection Centre is required.
-The tow truck owner shall obtain the second safety standards certificate when the tow truck is no more than 2,500 kilometers over the 50,000 kilometer threshold
+Note: If a tow truck accumulates more than 50,000 kilometres in a licensing period, a second safety standards certificate issued by an approved Ministry of Transportation Vehicle Inspection Centre is required.
+The tow truck owner shall obtain the second safety standards certificate when the tow truck is no more than 2,500 kilometres over the 50,000 kilometre threshold

 For the tow truck owner:

 Owners are required to sign a statutory declaration, provided by the town, confirming that they have the following information.
 The owner’s signature on the declaration must be witnessed by a commissioner for taking affidavits.
 If the owner submits the licence application in person, enforcement services staff will commission the owner’s signature free of charge.